 Let’s face it.
 Moms work hard and the ideal Mother’s Day gift would be a day of nothing.
 No getting up with the early risers, no making meals and snacks, and especially no tidying up after said meals and snacks.
 Here is the perfect scenario: coffee and breakfast in bed with flowers and a card.
 Tidy up, give kisses, and away they go!
 Mom is free to laze in bed, watch TV, and do whatever she wants for however long.
 Show up at dinnertime with takeout and tuckered kids ready for bed.

 A Day Away

 If a full day off isn’t doable right now, plan for a fabulous day away for Mom.
 Don’t just hand over the spa gift card, book the appointment!
 A day stay at a local hotel is another great way to give mom that precious time off without being surrounded by tasks that could interfere with her relaxation.
 Some hotels are offering Mother’s Day packages to pamper mom and mom alone.
-Toronto’s Four Seasons hotel’s Bed & Breakfast package pairs perfectly with their Mother’s Day events and festivities.
+Calgary’s Fairmont Palliser hotel’s Bed & Breakfast package could not sound more dreamy.

 A Clean Car